grpc/proposal/A83-xds-gcp-authn-filter.md

 last-used list.

-Note that the `cache_config.cache_size` parameter in the filter config is a truly global parameters, not settable per-route, and we want the cache itself to be shared across all routes.
+Note that the `cache_config.cache_size` parameter in the filter config is a channel-level parameter, not settable per-route, and we want the cache itself to be shared across all routes.
 Implementations that create separate filter/interceptor instances for each route should share the cache between those instances.